 What do we know about suicide? – Prof Ann John, Swansea University

 Reducing suicide on the Strategic Road Network – Tim Holland, Suicide Prevention Policy Lead, Highways England

-Images and sound bites from the ‘Reducing suicides on UK roads’ conference, organised by PACTS, which took place on 19 October.
+Images and sound bites from the ‘Reducing suicides on UK roads’ conference, organised by PACTS and supported by Highways England, which took place on 19 October.

 - Session One: Preventing suicides in the UK – Overview of policy and research

 - Session Two: Reducing suicides on the road

 - Session Three: Perspectives from other sectors

 - Session Four: The Way ahead

 This page does not automatically refresh, click here to load the latest entries.